Probate Q&A Series

 Here is how the process works under North Carolina law:

-2. Attach a certified copy of the will.
+2. Attach a copy of the will.
 Provide the clerk with the best copy you have.
 This might be a photocopy or a digital scan.
 Label it clearly as the only copy of the decedent’s will.

 Key Steps to Probate a Lost or Missing Will in North Carolina